Trumpeter Finch

 Key Takeaways:

-• The Trumpeter Finch is a captivating seed-eating songbird known for its unique call and vibrant presence.
+• The Trumpeter Finch (Bucanetes githagineus) is a distinctive seed-eating bird with a trumpet-like call and lively song.

 Habitat of the Trumpeter Finch